wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

 Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
-To learn more about each Wazuh component and its capabilities, check the :ref:`Components <components>` section.
+To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

 Wazuh installation
 ------------------